Sophie Piccard: Career and later life

 She worked outside of mathematics until 1936, when she began teaching part-time at the University of Neuchâtel as an assistant to Rudolf Gaberel.
-Gaberel died in 1938 and she inherited his position, becoming a professor extraordinarius (associate professor); she was promoted to professor ordinarius in 1943, as the chair of higher geometry and probability theory at Neuchâtel.
+Gaberel died in 1938 and she inherited his position, becoming a professor extraordinarius (associate professor).
+She was promoted to professor ordinarius in 1943, as the chair of higher geometry and probability theory at Neuchâtel.

 Piccard died on January 6, 1990, in Fribourg.

 Contributions

 Piccard was an invited speaker at the International Congress of Mathematicians in 1932 and again in 1936.

-In 1939 she published the book Sur les ensembles de distances des ensembles de points d'un espace Euclidean (Mémoires de L’Université de Neuchâtel 13, Paris, France: Libraire Gauthier-Villars and Cie., 1939).
+In 1939 she published the book Sur les ensembles de distances des ensembles de points d'un espace Euclidien (Mémoires de L’Université de Neuchâtel 13, Paris, France: Libraire Gauthier-Villars and Cie., 1939).
 Its subject was the sets of distances that a collection of points in a Euclidean space might determine.

 This book included early research on Golomb rulers, finite sets of integer points in a one-dimensional space with the property that their distances are all distinct.

 She published a theorem claiming that every two Golomb rulers with the same distance set must be congruent to each other; this turned out to be false for certain sets of six points, but true otherwise.